markusmobius/go-trafilatura/README.md

 [UPSTREAM.md](UPSTREAM.md) accounts for all 53 commits since v2.0.0, including ported behavior, existing Go equivalents, intentional exclusions, and verification results.
 This is an upstream compatibility target, not a new Go module version.

-The latest recorded runs (September 11, 2026), on Go 1.26.0 and Go 1.27.1 with Readeck v2.1.2, have 968 passing checks, 14 failing checks, and 41 skips.
-The failures comprise **eight fallback-related checks and six language-detection checks**.
+Current verification (September 11, 2026) has 974 passing checks, eight failing checks, and 41 skips on both Go 1.26.0 and Go 1.27.1.
+The eight failures are accepted fallback differences; all language checks pass with the adopted Python classifier behavior.
 Another 56 native coverage mappings are reported separately, not as passes or skips.

-Ordinary `go test` remains red; CI rejects changes outside the reviewed compatibility differences.
+The reviewed-difference checker passes with those eight failures; ordinary `go test` still reports them as failures.
 These counts are not a document-extraction error rate.
-See the [test breakdown](UPSTREAM.md#current-results), [Readability migration](UPSTREAM.md#readeck-v2-migration), and [skip accounting](UPSTREAM.md#skipped-checks).
+See the [current breakdown](UPSTREAM.md#current-results), [Readability migration](UPSTREAM.md#readeck-v2-migration), and [skip accounting](UPSTREAM.md#skipped-checks).

 ## Philosophy and Scope